-When a monitor alarms on site staff should first ascertain how close they are to metal work, latch way bonds, feeders, etc. If it is closer than 100 mm then re-position to a distance where the monitor is more than 100 mm away from metal (in free space) and see if the alarm continues.
-If the alarm continues, document "UK-DE-PRO-0032 Reporting and Investigation of Unexpected RF Personal Monitor Alarms" should be followed.
+When a monitor alarms, site staff should first ascertain how close they are to metal work, latch way bonds, feeders, etc. If it is closer than 100 mm then re-position to a distance where the monitor is more than 100 mm away from metal (in free space) and see if the alarm continues.
+If the alarm continues, refer to Appendix B.